Irish Free State: Cultural outlook

-After the Irish Free State
+After the Free State

 1937 Constitution

 In 1937, the Fianna Fáil government presented a draft of an entirely new Constitution to Dáil Éireann.
 An amended version of the draft document was subsequently approved by the Dáil.
 A plebiscite was held on 1 July 1937, which was the same day as the 1937 general election, when a relatively narrow majority approved it.
 The new Constitution of Ireland (Bunreacht na hÉireann) repealed the 1922 Constitution, and came into effect on 29 December 1937.

 The state was named Ireland (Éire in the Irish language), and a new office of President of Ireland was instituted in place of the Governor-General of the Irish Free State.
 The new constitution claimed jurisdiction over all of Ireland while recognising that legislation would not apply in Northern Ireland (see Articles 2 and 3).
 Articles 2 and 3 were reworded in 1998 to remove jurisdictional claim over the entire island and to recognise that "a united Ireland shall be brought about only by peaceful means with the consent of a majority of the people, democratically expressed, in both jurisdictions in the island".

 With regard to religion, a section of Article 44 included the following:

 The State recognises the special position of the Holy Catholic Apostolic and Roman Church as the guardian of the Faith professed by the great majority of the citizens.
 The State also recognises the Church of Ireland, the Presbyterian Church in Ireland, the Methodist Church in Ireland, the Religious Society of Friends in Ireland, as well as the Jewish Congregations and the other religious denominations existing in Ireland at the date of the coming into operation of this Constitution.

 Following a referendum, this section was removed in 1973.
 After the setting up of the Free State in 1923, unionism in the south largely came to an end.

 The 1937 Constitution saw a notable ideological slant to the changes in the framework of the State in such a way as to create one that appeared to be distinctly Irish.
 This was done by implementing corporatist policies (based on the concepts of the Roman Catholic Church, as Catholicism was perceived to be deeply embedded with the perception of Irish identity).
 A clear example of this is the model of the reconstituted Seanad Éireann (the Senate), which operates based on a system of vocational panels, along with a list of appointed nominating industry bodies, a corporatist concept (seen in Pope Pius XI's 1931 encyclical Quadragesimo anno).
 Furthermore, Ireland's main political parties, Fine Gael, Fianna Fáil and Labour, all had an inherently corporatist outlook.
 The government was the subject of intense lobbying by leading Church figures throughout the 1930s in calling for reform of the State's framework.
 Much of this was reflected in the new 1937 Constitution.